Zabbix Proxy: Install on Ubuntu 24.04 / 22.04 in 10 minutes!

 This is the ultimate Zabbix proxy installation, configuration, and optimization tutorial that will guide you step-by-step from scratch!
-You will learn how to install Zabbix Proxy 6.0 LTS or 6.4 standard release on Ubuntu 22.04 LTS (Jammy Jellyfish) / Ubuntu 20.04 (Focal) / Ubuntu 18.04 (Bionic).and how to make the key optimizations so that your proxy performs better.
+You will learn how to install Zabbix Proxy 7.0 LTS release on Ubuntu 24.04 (Noble), 22.04 LTS (Jammy Jellyfish) / 20.04 (Focal) and how to make the key optimizations so that your proxy performs better.

 Zabbix proxy is a service that can collect performance and availability data from the end devices on behalf of the Zabbix server.